Ninjin89/Types-to-Expansion-Market-Converter-UI/README.md

 <p align="center">A software tool designed to streamline the conversion of Types XML classnames into Expansion Market JSON items and more.</p>

-<h1 align="center" style="color: red; font-size: 2.5em; font-weight: bold;">THIS IS NO LONGER MAINTAINED BECAUSE I AM CURRENTLY BUSY WITH REAL-LIFE COMMITMENTS AND MY OWN MOD PROJECT.</h1>
+# <span style="color: #ff0000;">⚠️ THIS IS NO LONGER MAINTAINED BECAUSE I AM CURRENTLY BUSY WITH REAL-LIFE COMMITMENTS AND MY OWN MOD PROJECT. ⚠️</span>

 ## :beginner: About The Project